asyncapi/spec/spec/asyncapi.md

 #### <a name="schemaObject"></a>Schema Object

 The Schema Object allows the definition of input and output data types.
 These types can be objects, but also primitives and arrays.
 This object is a superset of the [JSON Schema Specification Draft 07](http://json-schema.org/).
+The empty schema (which allows any instance to validate) MAY be represented by the `boolean` value `true` and a schema which allows no instance to validate MAY be represented by the `boolean` value `false`.

 Further information about the properties can be found in [JSON Schema Core](https://tools.ietf.org/html/draft-handrews-json-schema-01) and [JSON Schema Validation](https://tools.ietf.org/html/draft-handrews-json-schema-validation-01).
 Unless stated otherwise, the property definitions follow the JSON Schema specification as referenced here.